pontem-network/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 ### Signature

 A signature is the result of hashing the signing message with the client's private key.
-By default Aptos uses the [Ed25519][ed25519] scheme to generate the signature of the raw transaction.
+By default Pont uses the [Ed25519][ed25519] scheme to generate the signature of the raw transaction.

-- By signing a signing message with the private key, clients prove to the Aptos blockchain that they have authorized the transaction be executed.
+- By signing a signing message with the private key, clients prove to the Pont blockchain that they have authorized the transaction be executed.
-- Aptos blockchain will validate the signature with client account's public key to ensure that the transaction submitted is indeed signed by the client.
+- Pont blockchain will validate the signature with client account's public key to ensure that the transaction submitted is indeed signed by the client.

 ### Signed transaction